mautrix/docs/bridges/general/troubleshooting.md

 (linked in the READMEs), rather than in GitHub issues.
 Additionally, this page will collect some of the most common issues.

-## Why is the bridge bot not accepting invites?
+## Why is the bridge bot not accepting invites? (or not receiving messages from Matrix)
 If the bridge starts up successfully, but inviting the bot doesn't work and the logs don't show any errors, it usually means the homeserver isn't sending events to the appservice.